The Gentiles: Reception

-Eulàlia Iglesia of Fotogramas also scored 3 out of 5 stars, considering that Amodeo "records with enviable naturalness the disorientation of youth in the time of social media", while citing the "excessive" shock value of the final twist as a negative point.
+Eulàlia Iglesias of Fotogramas also scored the film 3 out of 5 stars, opining that Amodeo "records with enviable naturalness the disorientation of youth in the time of social media", while citing the "excessive" shock value of the final twist as a negative point.

 Javier Ocaña of El País considered the film to be "a story of exultant attitude and overwhelming personality in its young female characters".